-The realities and joys of farmsteading are often a bittersweet mix.
-If you are new to the farming lifestyle, then you may not have experienced much of this.
+The realities and joys of homesteading are often a bittersweet mix.
+If you are new to the lifestyle, then you may not have experienced much of this.

-If you have been farming for a while, then you are all too familiar with these.
-So often people begin farming and quickly become overwhelmed by what seems to them to be contradictions in the lifestyle.
+If you have been a sustenance farmer, like us, or a homesteader on any level, for any length of time, then you are all too familiar with this truth.
+So often people begin the self-sufficient lifestyle and quickly become overwhelmed by what seems to them to be contradictions.

-They don’t know what to do with the “living off the land” idea and the harmony of this lifestyle when confronted with the reality of having to put down an animal or just butchering time.
+They don’t know what to do with their ideas of living off the land idea and the harmony of this lifestyle when confronted with the reality of having to put down an animal or when it’s butchering time.

-When most people think of farmsteading/homesteading, they envision rolling green pastures with cattle and sheep grazing; ideal chicken coops and chicken yards; chickens free ranging; beautiful clean barns; the nice white farmhouse with the picket fence and at least two dogs in the yard.
+When most people think of farmsteading or homesteading life, they envision rolling green pastures with cattle and sheep grazing; ideal chicken coops and chicken yards; chickens roaming free; beautiful clean barns; the nice white farmhouse with the picket fence and at least two dogs in the yard.

 If you’re like me, the reality of farm life is this: you wake up before dawn, turn the coffee pot on, get dressed and ready to go out to do chores.

 - It’s raining?
 It’s snowing?
 It’s 20° below zero? *Deep Sigh* It doesn’t matter, the chores must be done.